 You must be intrigued to know how the GST will impact your finances.
 So, here we bring forth a few areas that will be affected by GST and how you should adjust your financial strategies.

 #1: Mutual funds

-All kinds of transactions like loan processing in India, credit card payments, fund transfers and cash withdrawals will be a bit more expensive with 18% tax which has come into effect due to GST.
-But in the near future, the increase in tax collections will be normalized through input credit which can be claimed by the banks under the GST regime.
+All kinds of transactions like loan processing in India, credit card payments, fund transfers, and cash withdrawals will be a bit more expensive with 18% tax which has come into effect due to GST.
+But soon, the increase in tax collections will be normalized through input credit which can be claimed by the banks under the GST regime.
 Other services like fixed deposits and savings will stay as they are.
 You have to lower the number of transactions as this is the best way in which you can alleviate the blow from GST as it is coming on the customers.

-Gold is going to become even costlier and there is another proposal for 3% taxes on gold and on gold jewelry.
-They can even claim input tax credit in case of gold jewelry and this can be adjusted with the other taxes, as long as jewellers are concerned.
-If there are customers who sell back their gold to jewellers, they will not be able to get extra cost while buying the same again.
+Gold is going to become even costlier and there is another proposal for 3% taxes on gold and gold jewelry.
+They can even claim an input tax credit in the case of gold jewelry and this can be adjusted with the other taxes, as long as jewelers are concerned.
+If there are customers who sell back their gold to jewelers, they will not be able to get extra cost while buying the same again.